Jordan says UAE sending jets to support raids on IS

 "This is a big boost and will be helping our (Gulf) brothers shorten their flying distances and intensify strikes against the militants,” the source told Reuters on condition of anonymity.

-UAE state news agency WAM said the Gulf country had ordered a squadron of F16s to support the Jordanian armed forces.
+UAE state news agency WAM said the Gulf country had ordered a squadron of F16s to support the Jordanian armed forces in what it said was it's "effective participation" in the military campaign against IS.

 But it did not specify whether the aircraft would be carrying out air strikes from Jordan.

-A U.S. state department official said on Friday the UAE had reaffirmed its commitment to the air strike coalition and there would be "positive news on the flight issues" in coming days.
+Jordan's King Abdullah has vowed to avenge pilot Mouath al-Kasaesbeh's killing and ordered his commanders to prepare for a stepped-up military role in the U.S.-led coalition against Islamic State.

+Many Jordanians fear being dragged into a conflict that could trigger a backlash by hardline militants inside the kingdom.

-Jordanian military experts say the ability of the kingdom to sustain its air strikes would come under strain in coming days given the 40 mid-life F16 jets the air force has at its disposal.
+Jordanian military experts say the ability of the kingdom to sustain its air strikes would soon come under strain given the 40 mid-life F16 jets the air force has at its disposal.

-Being based in Jordan would cut flying distances for the UAE plans to territory in north eastern Syria under the control of Islamic State, defence sources in Amman said.
+Jordan's monarch has been lobbying Washington, the kingdom's main backer to provide it with more spare parts, night vision equipment and other weapons to help it expand its operations.

 Jordan carried out air strikes for the third day running on Saturday, mainly targeting the jihadist group's Syrian stronghold of Raqqa, a security source said.